james-james-247/Personal-HomeColab/README.md

 # home-control
-Project to make living with other people more bearable
+A simple web based project to make living with many people a little bit better.